marionettejs/backbone.marionette/readme.md

 * [**Backbone.Marionette.Region**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.region.md): Manage visual regions of your application, including display and removal of content
 * [**Backbone.Marionette.Layout**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md): A view that renders a layout and creates region managers to manage areas within it
 * [**Backbone.Marionette.EventAggregator**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.eventaggregator.md): An extension of Backbone.Events, to be used as an event-driven or pub-sub tool
-* [**Backbone.Marionette.EventBinder**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.eventbinder.md): An event binding manager, to facilitate binding and unbinding of events
 * [**Backbone.Marionette.Renderer**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.renderer.md): Render templates with or without data, in a consistent and common manner
 * [**Backbone.Marionette.TemplateCache**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.templatecache.md): Cache templates that are stored in `<script>` blocks, for faster subsequent access
 * [**Backbone.Marionette.Callbacks**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.callbacks.md): Manage a collection of callback methods, and execute them as needed

+The following have been extracted in to separate plugins:

+* [**Backbone.Marionette.EventBinder**](https://github.com/marionettejs/backbone.eventbinder): An event binding manager, to facilitate binding and unbinding of events

-Please note that this is document is rather dry - it's meant to be a reference for those that just need a reference.
+Please note that this is documentation is rather dry - it's meant to be a reference for those that just need a reference.
 If you're looking for an introduction and/or examples on how to get started, please see [the Wiki](https://github.com/marionettejs/backbone.marionette/wiki).